laniel123/GUI-Automation-Toolkit/README.md

 5. **What happens next**
    - The script moves your cursor to the video
    - Copies the link
-   - Saves it to a file
+   - Saves it to the vids file
    - Scrolls to the next video and repeats

 >  Do not touch your mouse or keyboard while the script is running.
 It manually controls your system and may interfere with your input.